liwuqi/dockerfly/README.md

 Best Practice:
 ========================

-dockerfly help you to create containers which shared local network by physical hosts, so the easiest way to use dockerfly is to create a container with ssd service.Then you can visit the container as the same as normal virtual machine.
+dockerfly help you to create containers which shared local network by physical hosts, so the easiest way to use dockerfly is to create a container with sshd service.Then you can visit the container as the same as normal virtual machine.

 steps: